 Is there an application fee?

 There is a $25 non-refundable application fee included in the cost of your booth.
-Should you not be accepted to show at WCC, your booth fee, minus the $25 application fee, will be refunded to you within 30 days.
+Should you not be accepted to show at WCC, your booth fee, minus the $25 application fee, will be refunded to you.

 How soon after I apply will I know if I have been accepted or not?

-You will hear about the status of your application within 30 days of paying your booth fee.
+You will hear about the status of your application within one month of paying your booth fee.

 I showed at the last WCC.
 Do I need to reapply?